-Join Randi Derakhshani for an in-depth discussion in this video Transforming objects and gizmos, part of Getting Started with 3ds Max.
+Join Randi Derakhshani for an in-depth discussion in this video Transforming objects and gizmos, part of Learning 3ds Max.

 In this video, we'll be taking a look at how to transform objects in 3ds Max. …Transform is just the super special, fancy way of saying moving or adjusting …position, rotation, or scale of an object. …Here I have three different objects, a cube, a sphere and a cone. …And my current tool is on select objects, which allows me to select the object. …I have three tools here, select and move, select and rotate, select and uniform …scale from which I can draw my transformations.…